gian-s/spot-recent/README.md

 5. Playlist will be created and if already is created will be updated!

 Fully Functional Web App coming soon !!!

+# Listening on your devices
+If you listen to 50% of a song then it should be included in your history, someitmes spotify's own history feature or even spotify wrapped seems wildly inaccurate.
+This application is an attempt at trying to take ownership of your listening data.